mobfox/MobFox-iOS-SDK/README.md

 # Installation

-Make sure thw dollowing are included in your project's *frameworks*:
+Make sure the following are included in your project's *frameworks*:
 - ```AdSupport.framework```
 - ```libz.dylib```